oscarnyl/flaskpost/README.md

 # flaskpost
 A simple blog created with Flask.
 Utilizes sqlite3 for storage.

+## Prerequisites
+* Flask (can be installed through pip: "pip install Flask"

 ## Usage
 1. Clone the repo
 2. Run "./blog.py" in your terminal